Career Pathways

 Employability Skills

-This NSF ATE coordination network facilitates collaboration between educators and employers to improve the employability skills of entry-level technicians in STEM fields.
-The NSN Network offers no-cost instructional resources and professional development to support employability skills instruction.
+The Necessary Skills Now Network is a CORD-led NSF-ATE project dedicated to facilitating collaboration between educators and employers to improve the employability skills of entry-level technicians in STEM fields.
+The Network offers professional development, a community of practice, and instructional resources supporting two-year technical programs.

 Contextualized Instruction